 When working a normal 9 to 5 job most people base their level of productivity on their surrounding atmosphere of co-workers doing similar if not the same tasks.
 This gives you a baseline on which to compare your own productivity.
 But when your job requires work from home it’s up to you to determine how hard you should be working to achieve what you want to achieve in a day.

-However you may find that being able to leave work to go to a yoga class or for a walk actually increases your productivity dramatically.
+However you may find that being able to leave work to do exercise or pick up groceries actually increases your productivity dramatically.

-There are also many distractions through out the work day at home which will can easily lead you off the path you planned for the day.
-If you have children living at home you need to plan carefully how you are going to manage the children and work.
-If you are a grandparent with grandchildren close by this can present a challenge too.
+There are many distractions through out the work day at home which will can easily lead you off the path you planned for the day.

+There are the usual distractions that happen at any time.
 Phone calls can be a huge problem.
-They know you are at home so friends or family call up for a chat.
+People know you are at home so friends or family call up for a chat.
 Emails keep popping up, as do distractions on your phone.
 The house needs cleaning.
 The laundry should be put on.
 The family pet is hungry or wants to be patted.
 All these things are good in their own way, but not if they are stopping you from getting your work completed.

 How’s your time management?